+The abductor hallucis muscle functions to pull the big toe away from the second toe as shown in the illustration below.
 I’ve mentioned before about the role the abductor hallucis plays in supporting the arch.
-Weakness in this muscle may play an important role in the development of flat feet as well as a few other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.
+Weakness in this muscle can also contribute to flat feet and other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.

 So what happens when you can’t spread you toes?